shawm11/oz-auth-php/README.md

 		'encryptionPassword' => 'some_separate_password_only_known_to_the_server_that_is_at_least_32_characters',
 		// Function for retrieving app credentials
 		'loadAppFunc' => function ($id) {
-			// Pretend to somehow retrieve the app credentials using the given ID ($id)
+			// Pretend to somehow retrieve the credentials using the given ID ($id)
 			$appCredentials = [
 				'key' => 'werxhqb98rpaxn39848xrunpaw3489ruxnpa98w4rxn',
 				'algorithm' => 'sha256'